 Designated City Official or DCO.
-The City Manager.
-The term may include the City Manager's designee or delegated staff or duly authorized representative of the City Manager.
 The person designated by the City who is charged with certain duties and responsibilities by this chapter.
 The term also means a duly authorized representative of the City Manager.

 Discharge.
 To deposit, conduct, drain, emit, throw, run, cause, allow to seep or otherwise release or dispose of, or to cause, allow, permit or suffer any of these acts or omissions, or the act of discharging.